Roadmap 2026

 #3: Federation

-OAuth2 is used to authenticate via your home instance when interacting with other instances.
-Other instances do not store data from outside their own instance.
+Federation is in development!
+When it arrives, OAuth2 will be used to authenticate via your home instance when interacting with other instances, and no instance will store data from outside its own.

 #4: Publish forums to the web